Towards Continual Expansion of Data Coverage: Automatic Text-guided Edge-case Synthesis: Experiment

-To understand the underlying properties of the generated data, we visualize the image embeddings obtained by CLIP \citep{radford2021learning} of each generation strategy using UMAP \citep{mcinnes2018umap-software} in Figure~\ref{fig: embedding}.
-Compared to the naive, the manual exhibits a slightly broader spread, while the automatic not only achieves a greater advantage in terms of spread, but also shifts the mode toward a sparse region of real data embeddings.
+To better understand the underlying properties of the generated data, we visualize the image embeddings obtained by CLIP \citep{radford2021learning} for each generation strategy using UMAP \citep{mcinnes2018umap-software}, as shown in Figure~\ref{fig: embedding}.
+This visualization provides an intuitive view of how different strategies explore the feature space induced by a strong vision-language model.
+Compared to the naive approach, the manual strategy exhibits a slightly broader spread, indicating a modest increase in diversity.
+In contrast, the automatic method not only achieves a significantly greater spread, but also shifts its mode toward a sparser region of the real data embedding space.
+This shift suggests that the automatic strategy is more effective at generating novel and less frequently observed samples, potentially covering underrepresented regions of the data distribution.
+Such behavior is consistent with our objective of synthesizing edge-case examples that complement the existing training data.